baumere/electron/docs/api/notification.md

 A `Boolean` property representing whether the notification has a reply action.

+#### `notification.urgency` _Linux_

+A `String` property representing the urgency level of the notification.
+Can be 'normal', 'critical', or 'low'.

+Default is 'low' - see [NotifyUrgency](https://developer.gnome.org/libnotify/unstable/NotifyNotification.html#notify-notification-set-urgency) for more information.

 #### `notification.actions`

 A [`NotificationAction[]`](structures/notification-action.md) property representing the actions of the notification.